Veruthas/logarch/README.md

 logarch
 =======

-An Arch Linux installation logging programming written in bash
+An Arch Linux installation logging program written in bash